115 W. Washington Street

 Judge Robb is a recipient of the 2001 Maynard K. Hine distinguished alumni award given in recognition of support and service to IUPUI and Indiana University.
 She has also been honored with the 2004 Bernadette Perham “Indiana Women of Achievement” Award , bestowed by Ball State University to honor of one of their outstanding professors; the 2005 Indiana State Bar Association’s Women in the Law Recognition Award; the 2006 Tippecanoe County YWCA Salute to Women “Women of Distinction” Award; the 2007 Warren G. Harding High School, Warren, Ohio, Distinguished Alumni Award the 2010 Indiana University Alumni Association President’s Award, a 2010 Indiana Lawyer Distinguished Barrister Award, the 2011 Indianapolis Bar Association Women and the Law Committee’s Antoinette Dakin Leach Award, the 2011 David Hamacher Award from the Appellate Practice Section of the Indiana State Bar Association, a 2012 Indiana Business Journal Woman of Influence award, a 2014 Indiana Women’s Commission Trailblazer award, one of five women to ever receive the special recognition as a “Trailblazer,” a 2014 Indiana University Robert H. McKinney School of Law Distinguished Alumni award, and a 2018 Indiana State Bar Association Litigation Section’s Judicial Civility award.

-Judge Robb was retained on the Court of Appeals in 2000, 2010, and 2020 and is married to a retired Purdue University professor.
+Judge Robb was retained on the Court of Appeals in 2000, 2010, and 2020 and was married to a retired Purdue University professor.
 Their son, a graduate of the United States Naval Academy, is a Commander on active duty in the United States Navy.
+Judge Robb retired in June 2023 and now serves as a Senior Judge.